 201E.
-THE DRAMA.
+The Drama.
 Brief study of dramatic development up to the time of Shakespeare, with intensive study of six plays of Shakespeare and more general study of eight other plays.

-202E.
-THE DRAMA.
+One Semester.

+- 202E.
+The Drama.
 Brief review of drama in 17th and 18th centuries and intensive study of nineteenth and twentieth century drama from Ibsen to the present day, including continental, English and American dramatists.

-240E.
-CONTEMPORARY LITERATURE.
+One Semester. - 240E.
+Contemporary Literature.
 A study of various types of literature in the present day, as needs of individual students indicate.

-241E.
-CREATIVE WRITING.
+One Semester. - 241E.
+Creative Writing.
 Guidance in individual work in writing of any type.

-252E.
-AMERICAN LITERATURE.
+One Semester. - 252E.
+American Literature.
 A critical and appreciative study of major American writers, with attention to backgrounds, tendencies, and movements in political and literary life in America.

-Two Semesters.
+Two Semesters. - 255E.
+Chaucer and his Age.

-255E.
-CHAUCER AND HIS AGE.

 A study of the major writings of Chaucer in their relation to the coming of the Renaissance in England; the author's indebtedness to earlier writers; his influence upon literary and linguistic developments in later times.

-256E.
-LITERATURE FROM 1500-1650.
+One Semester. - 256E.
+Literature from 1500-1650.
 A study of the nondramatic literature, in poetry and prose, of the period of Elizabeth and James I. Emphasis upon development of lyric poetry; works of Sidney, Spenser; English Bible and other great translations.

-257E.
-MILTON AND HIS CONTEMPORARIES.
+One Semester. - 257E.
+Milton and his Contemporaries.
 A study of the writings of Milton, emphasizing the poetical works, with some attention to the more important political and literary figures of his time.

-263E.
-LITERATURE OF THE EIGHTEENTH CENTURY.
+One Semester. - 263E.
+Literature of the Eighteenth Century.
 A study of the chief neo-classic writers of poetry and prose, in their relation to the social trends of their time.

-264E.
-THE ROMANTIC MOVEMENT IN POETRY.
+One Semester. - 264E.
+The Romantic Movement in Poetry.
 A study of the beginning of the Romantic Movement, and of the important poets in their relation to their time, and their influence upon later poets.

-267E.
-HISTORY OF THE ENGLISH NOVEL.

-The genesis of the novel, contributions from foreign writers. eighteenth century, nineteenth century, romanticists and realists, contemporary novel.
+One Semester. - 267E.
+History of the English Novel.
+The genesis of the novel, contributions from foreign writers, eighteenth century, nineteenth century, romanticists and realists, contemporary novel.
+One Semester. - 270E.
+Victorian Period.

-268E.
-COMPARATIVE LITERATURE.

-Study of masterpieces from many cultures (all in translation).
-Five foreign influences important upon English Literature: Greek Drama, Dante, Boccaccio, Rabelais, Cervantes.

-270E.
-VICTORIAN PERIOD.

 Study of poetry centered on works of Tennyson and Browning; and of nonfictional prose writers with emphasis upon Carlyle, Ruskin, Arnold, Huxley.
+One Semester.